FREQUENTLY ASKED QUESTIONS

 Reverification of Employment Eligibility

 All employers in the United States must verify that their employees are authorized to be employed in the U.S., and usually they must do this within the first three days of hire.
 Workers present documents to prove their identity and that they are authorized to work.
-Reverification occurs when an employer asks workers to present their documents an additional time to prove that they are authorized to work.
+Reverification occurs when an employer asks workers to present their documents an additional time to prove that they continue to be authorized to work.
 Usually an employer does this because the document an employee presented showed that the worker had temporary authorization to work and that authorization has expired or is about to expire.
-For example, reverification may occur when a worker’s employment authorization document has expired.

 The FAQ available by clicking on the PDF icon above answers the following questions: